Relocating to Florida

 IV.
 Is Your Choice of Personal Representatives and Trustees Still Appropriate?

-If your Will names an out-of-state bank or trust company as Personal Representative or Trustee, you should confirm that the bank will be permitted to qualify and exercise fiduciary powers in Florida.
+If your Will names an out-of-state bank or trust company as Personal Representative or Trustee, you should confirm that the bank or trust company will be permitted to qualify and exercise fiduciary powers in Florida.
 If your Will names a nonresident individual as Personal Representative, he or she will not be allowed to qualify in Florida unless he or she is related to you in the manner provided by Florida statute.
 If your Trust Agreement names an individual residing far from Florida as Trustee, it may be impractical to expect such individual to carry out his or her responsibilities.

 V. Does Your Will Relieve Your Fiduciary of Cumbersome Administrative Requirements?